jinnabaalu/jinnabalu.github.io/_posts/2019-08-29-Elasticsearch-Kibana-using-Docker-Compose.md

 {% include docker-prerequisites.md %}

-## Deploy Elasticsearch + Kibana with docker-compose
+## Deploy Elasticsearch + Kibana with Docker Compose

 Elasticsearch Single Node Instance and Kibana Using Docker Compose.
 Create the `docker-compose.yml` with the following